forntoh/LcdMenu/README.md

 ## Features

-- Dynamic menus: Create menus with multiple levels and submenus.
+- **Dynamic menus**: Create menus with multiple levels and submenus.
-- Multiple menu types: Choose from different menu types such as command, toggle, and input.
+- **Multiple menu item types**: Choose from different menu item types such as
+  - Command: Execute a function when selected
+  - Toggle: Toggle a value when selected
+  - Input: Prompt the user to enter a value when selected
+  - Sub-menus: Create sub-menus that lead to a separate menu
+  - Lists: Create menu items that display a value chosen from a list of strings
+  - Editing: Edit menu items and their values in place
+  - Navigating: Navigate menus using left, right, up, and down buttons or any input device you want
-- Callback functions: Assign functions to menu items to execute specific tasks when triggered.
+- **Callback functions**: Assign functions to menu items to execute specific tasks when triggered
+- **LCD display modules**: Supports a wide range of LCD display modules, including character and alphanumeric displays

+## 🚀 New in Version 4.0.0 🚀

+### Display Interface Abstraction

+- Introduced a new `DisplayInterface` class, which abstracts the display management and makes it easier to integrate different display types without modifying the core logic.
+- This interface allows developers to implement custom display adapters, enabling support for a variety of display modules.

+Find all the avalaible adapters [here](/src/interface/)

+### Improved Modularity and Flexibility

+- By decoupling the display management logic from the specific hardware, the system is now more modular and easier to extend with new display types.
+- The menu and cursor handling logic has been refactored to work seamlessly with the new interface, ensuring backward compatibility while providing enhanced flexibility.

 ## Installation